riskyhomo/Irradiation-Embrittlement-/README.md

-to do : [] make more professional graphs
+Needed to make changes as Sir says